 McCormick's U.S. tax-qualified pension plan for employees in the U.S. is a defined benefit, non-contributory plan.
 Similar to all other participants in the plan, Messrs.
-Wilson, Kurzius and Stetz are eligible to participate in the plan upon completing one year of service.
+Wilson, Kurzius, Stetz, Smith, and Schwartz are eligible to participate in the plan upon completing one year of service.
 Mr. Foley is not eligible for the U.S. plan.
-Mr. Swift is also not eligible for the U.S. plan, but does participate in the UK Pension Plan described below.
-The normal retirement age pursuant to the plan is 65, however a participant may retire at 62 without receiving a reduction in benefits due to age, or as early as 55 with their benefits reduced 5/12 of 1% per month for each month that the participant is less than age 62.
-As of November 30, 2015, the Named Executive Officers who participate in the U.S. plan were eligible for early retirement with reduced benefits.
+Mr. Swift is also not eligible for the U.S. plan, but participated in the UK Pension Plan described below until he elected to withdraw from it in April 2016.
+The normal retirement age pursuant to the pension plan is 65, however a participant may retire at 62 without receiving a reduction in benefits due to age, or as early as 55 with their benefits reduced 5/12 of 1% per month for each month that the participant is less than age 62.
+As of November 30, 2016, Messrs.
+Wilson, Kurzius, and Stetz were eligible for early retirement with reduced benefits.
 Effective January 1, 2012, the pension plan was closed to new entrants; however, persons who were employees prior to January 1, 2012 continue to accrue benefits under the pension plan in accordance with its existing terms after January 1, 2012.
+Additionally, on January 3, 2017, a decision was made to freeze the U.S. tax-qualified pension plan effective December 1, 2018, at which point additional benefits will cease to accrue.

 The plan provides benefits (which are reduced by an amount equal to 50% of the participant's Social Security benefit for those employees hired before December 1, 2000) based on the participant's years of service and the highest average compensation over a period of five consecutive years.
 As defined in the plan, "years of service" means all of the executive's years of service to McCormick after becoming eligible to enter the plan (generally after one year of employment with McCormick).
 However, if a participant experiences a total and permanent disability prior to age 65, the participant's benefit will be based upon the participant's years of service as if he or she had served to the later of age 65 or five years after the total disability and compensation as of the date of the total and permanent disability.
 Also as defined in the pension plan, "highest average compensation" means base pay only for employees hired prior to December 1, 2000, and base pay and annual incentive bonus for employees hired on or after December 1, 2000.
 Messrs.
-Wilson and Stetz were hired prior to December 1, 2000.
+Wilson, Stetz and Smith were hired prior to December 1, 2000.
+Messrs.
+Kurzius and Schwartz were hired after December 1, 2000.

 McCormick's pension plan for employees based in the U.K. is the UK Pension Plan, which is a defined benefit, contributory plan.
 It closed in 2003.
-Mr. Swift's inclusion in the plan as an Executive of McCormick UK was requested by the Company and approved by the Trustees of the plan.
-The normal retirement age pursuant to the plan is 65; however, a participant may retire as early as age 55 with a reduction in benefit entitlement based on Actuarial tables.
-The plan provides benefits based on the participant's years of service and the final pensionable salary (i.e., base pay less Basic State Pension offset).
-As defined in the plan, "years of service" means all of the executive's years of service to McCormick after becoming eligible to enter the plan.
+Mr. Swift's inclusion in the UK Pension Plan as an Executive of McCormick UK was requested by the Company and approved by the Trustees of the UK Pension Plan.
+The normal retirement age pursuant to the UK Pension Plan is 65; however, a participant may retire as early as age 55 with a reduction in benefit entitlement based on Actuarial tables.
+The UK Pension Plan provides benefits based on the participant's years of service and the final pensionable salary (i.e., base pay less Basic State Pension offset).
+As defined in the UK Pension Plan, "years of service" means all of the executive's years of service to McCormick after becoming eligible to enter the UK Pension Plan.